cran/airGRteaching/README.md

 - `CemaNeige`: two-parameter degree-day snow melt and accumulation daily model (combined with GR4H, GR5H, GR4J, GR5J or GR6J) (Valéry et al., 2014)

-For more information and to get started with the package, you can refer to the vignette (`vignette("get_started", package = "airGRteaching")`) and go on the [airGRteaching website](https://hydrogr.github.io/airGRteaching/).
+For more information and to get started with the package, you can refer to the vignette (`vignette("get_started", package = "airGRteaching")`) and go on the ['airGRteaching' website](https://hydrogr.github.io/airGRteaching/).

 ## References